francisuloko/francisuloko/README.md

 I am currently learning software development at Microverse Inc., by 2022 I will be editing this lines otherwise.

-According to 16personality.com, I am a Mediator - I'm a problem solver,a critical thinker and I love to help people.
+:rainbow: According to 16personality.com, I am a Mediator - I'm a problem solver,a critical thinker and I love to help people.
 Famous people with this personality include: J.R.R Tolkien, Williams Shakespeare, Alicia Keys and Johnny Depp etc.

-I'm a good listener, a faster learner and I get bored when there's nothing complex to simplify.
+:sparkles: I'm a good listener, a faster learner and I get bored when there's nothing complex to simplify.

-Hey, keep an eye out on this profile -- I am coming soon! :rocket:
+:bell: Hey, keep an eye out on this profile -- I am coming soon! :rocket:

 <!--
 **francisuloko/francisuloko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.